Français |

 - Cabinet ministers, their staff, and Cabinet appointees

-(including deputy ministers) can leave and lobby part-time the next day
+(including deputy ministers) can leave and lobby part-time

 (with only a few restrictions on who they can lobby);

-- MPs, Senators and their staff can lobby the government and
+- MPs, Senators and their staff can lobby the

 their former colleagues the day after they leave;

-- A lobbyist can become a Cabinet minister responsible for
+- A lobbyist can become a Cabinet minister responsible

-the issues they lobbied about very soon after they are elected;
+the issues they lobbied about very soon after they are

 - Cabinet ministers can lobby anyone part-time two years